koordinator-sh/website/docs/best-practices/colocation-of-spark-jobs.md

 ---

 # Colocation of Spark Jobs
 Apache Spark is an analysis engine for large-scale data processing, which is widely used in Big Data, SQL Analysis and Machine Learning scenarios.
-This tutorial provides a quick practice guide about running Spark jobs in colocation mode with other latency sensitive applications by Koordinator, which is helpful for imporving cluster resource utilization.
-For more details about how to use, compose, and work with Koordinator colocation, please refer to the [Introdcution](../)
+This tutorial provides a quick practice guide about running Spark jobs in colocation mode with other latency sensitive applications by Koordinator, which is helpful for improving cluster resource utilization.
+For more details about how to use, compose, and work with Koordinator colocation, please refer to the [Introduction](../)

 ## Requirements
 ### Koordinator Components
-Before submitting Spark jobs as colocate mode, you need to ensure all Koodinator components have already been successfully installed.
+Before submitting Spark jobs as colocate mode, you need to ensure all Koordinator components have already been successfully installed.
 Please follow the step in [Installation](../installation) guide.

-### Install Kubenetes Operator for Apache Spark
+### Install Kubernetes Operator for Apache Spark
-To simplify running of Spark jobs in Cluster, we import the Kubernetes Operator for Apache Spark in this practice, which uses Kubenetes custom resource for managing Spark applications.
+To simplify running of Spark jobs in Cluster, we import the Kubernetes Operator for Apache Spark in this practice, which uses Kubernetes custom resource for managing Spark applications.

 With the help of Helm [chart](https://github.com/koordinator-sh/koordinator/tree/main/examples/spark-operator-chart), Kubernetes Operator for Apache Spark can be easily installed using the command below.
 ```